Minuscule Technologies Fresher Interview Questions

 Enter a number: 123

-Sum of digits of number: 6
+Sum of digits of the number: 6

 4. Print astriks in pyramid format, input should be number of rows